About the course

 If you do not have a detailed project in mind at this stage, you should describe your research interests instead.
 In this case, the description can be very brief but should include your reasons for applying.

-The proposal should be brief but should aim to be helpful to the department in the selection process.
+The proposal should aim to be helpful to the department in the selection process and can include a suggestion for potential supervisor(s) and/or research group.
 The overall word count should include any bibliography.

 If possible, please ensure that the word count is clearly displayed on the document.